Migin123/FLIP-Game/README.md

 # FLIP-Game
-This project is related to Flip game using Javascript
+This project is related to Flip game using Javascript.it consist if Html, css, js files